farmeroy/portfolio/README.md

-This is my porfolio website
+This is my porfolio website, totally vanilla. see it live here: https://farmeroy.github.io/portfolio/index.html